Ehanlion/mist_obsidian_mobile/Deion and The Dawnfather.md

 - Grants increased speed as the Dawnfather lends his agility
 - Grants increased radiant damage as Deion's attacks are empowered by the radiant energy of the Dawnfather
 - Grants radius healing to allies in an area if Deion's strikes land true

+This aspect is draining.
+After the first round in which it activates, the aspect drains the player.
+Deion makes a DC 20 Con save or suffers a level of exhaustion.

+There is an exalted form Deion can call on that is more powerful but drains the life out of Deion as well.
+This form deals damage on each failed exhaustion save, less on successful saves.